|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 1) If water is used as a reactor coolant any coolant leak will flash into radioactive steam.
 In an accident situation this radioactive steam cannot be safely vented to the atmosphere at an urban reactor site.
 Liquid sodium cooled FNRs avoid this problem by use of low pressure liquid sodium as the primary coolant.
 The primary liquid sodium is isolated from the turbo-generator working fluid steam by two separate series connected heat exchangers with low pressure working fluids.
 Thus there is no radiotoxicity hazard in venting turbo-generator steam to the atmosphere.

 2) Water cooled reactors have a potentially dangerous condition known as transient void formation in which when the coolant pressure drops steam bubbles form in the reactor fuel tubes.
 These steam bubbles reduce the heat transfer capacity and reduce the reactor reactivity.
 To compensate for the reduced reactor reactivity the water cooled reactor power control system will automatically withdraw control rods to maintain the desired power setpoint.
 Then if the cooling feedwater temperature suddenly drops or the cooling water pressure is restored the steam voids can rapidly collapse leading to a reactor explosion due to prompt neutron criticality.
 The causes of void formation include coolant circulation failure or coolant pressure drop due to a pipe rupture, a pump failure or a loss of pump power.
-By contrast the contemplated FNRs rely on natural circulation of low pressure primary liquid sodium which has a boiling point about 380 degrees C above the maximum liquid sodium operating temperature.
+By contrast the contemplated FNRs rely on natural circulation of low pressure primary liquid sodium which has a boiling point about 480 degrees C above the normal maximum liquid sodium operating temperature.
 The nuclear chain reaction shuts down on high temperature.
 Hence in a liquid sodium cooled FNR there is no issue of transient void formation.
 If there is a local high temperature hot spot caused by prompt neutron criticality the FNR core fuel disassembles by blowing part of the fuel toward the fuel tube plenum.

 3) Water cooled reactors rely on ongoing mechanical movement of control rods to control the reactor power.
-This control system has many possible failure modes.
+This control methodology has many possible failure modes.
 This control system must constantly operate because water cooled reactors are inherently unstable.
 Absent operation of the mechanical control system the reactor power would spontaneously rise or fall.
-By contrast in a FNR thermal expansion and contraction of the fuel provides stable passive primary liquid sodium temperature control.
+By contrast in a FNR thermal expansion and contraction of the fuel assembly provides stable passive primary liquid sodium temperature control.

 4)The FNR fuel choice and geometry is such that void formation in the primary liquid sodium injects positive reactivity but causes a fuel temperature rise which injects sufficient negative reactivity to stop the nuclear chain reaction.
 If the fuel temperature continues to rise due to prompt neutron criticality the increase in sodium vapor pressure inside the fuel tube causes fuel disassembly which will stop the nuclear chain reaction.